 - The Natural Language group at the Information Sciences Institute (ISI), also part of USC, offers paid summer internships in Marina Del Ray.
 Programming skills are a must.

-- Alelo is a commercial spinoff of ISI, located east of Marina del Rey.
-Their website says “Internships welcome!”
+- Alelo, a commercial spinoff of ISI, located east of Marina del Rey, sometimes offers internships.

 - The Center for Language and Speech Processing at Johns Hopkins has research workshops, including paid undergraduate positions, most summers.